Last Updated on November 4, 2020

 On the one hand the vegetable kabobs grilling time depends on the way the veggies are prepared and on the other hand on the type of vegetable.

-If you grill it directly on high heat, then you have to turn the marinated or oiled vegetable skewers regularly.
+If you roast it directly on high heat, then you have to turn the marinated or oiled vegetable skewers regularly.
 They should be well cooked and ready to eat in a few minutes.
 I prefer however indirect grilling.

 How to grill vegetable kabobs on a gas grill?

 With the indirect method (my favorite) you grill the vegetable skewers more gently and slowly but you have to invest a little bit more time.
-Depending on the variety, this process can take around 20 minutes, but it is the healthier way to grill.
+Depending on the variety, this process can take around 20 minutes, but it is the healthier way to barbecue.

 For this method we use the convenient disposable aluminum foil barbecue grill plates we can buy at Aldi.
-When using the gas grill I usually grill the kabobs within the aluminum plates on medium to low heat for 5 minutes.
+When using the gas grill I usually roast the kabobs within the aluminum plates on medium to low heat for 5 minutes.
 Then I turn them around and grill the other side for 5 minutes.

 In the next step I switch to low heat and repeat this process again for 5 minutes each.
+If you have a charcoal grill I recommend to test out what works for you best.

 As with direct grilling, you should regularly check the cooking condition in order to maintain perfectly cooked food.